mattjbird/clanger/README.md

 # clanger
-A compiler for C written in Swift.
+A compiler for a small (but growing!) subset of the C programming language, written in Swift.

 Why, you ask?
-Good question.
+Good question...

 > **Clanger (noun)**. *An absurd or embarrassing blunder*.